 Whether you’re an avid birdwatcher, sea life spotter or just want to see some of Islay’s beautiful coastline, our wildlife trips offer the chance to see some rare sights.
-Although we refer to these as wildlife trips, you will also learn a lot about the history and culture of Islay, even getting to see a 16th century castle.
+Although we refer to these as wildlife trips, you will also learn a lot about the local whisky industry, history and culture of Islay, even getting to see a 16th century castle.

 Starting at Port Ellen Marina, we will take you along the south-east coast of Islay, where your Skippers will tell you about some of Islay’s history and heritage.
 You will then take in the three distilleries located on this area of the island- Laphroaig, Lagavulin, and Ardbeg, learning a bit about each of them.